pieter-degroote/UltimateKEYS-testing/README.md

 Executable versions of UltimateKEYS and UltimateKEYS SW for Windows x64 have been added.
 See the 'Read Me.txt' file in the .ZIP archive.

-## Experimental support for AutoHotkey v2.0 alpha :
+## Support for AutoHotkey v2.0 alpha :

 See the folder **`autohotkey-v2.0-alpha`** for experimental support.